-So, though this is not required, just in brief means, how to decide your moduli for finite element computation?
-So from layer 1, layer 2, average value of layer E 50 means, suppose if you see there are there there is an embankment to be constructed, and this is my soil deposits, clay, peat, clay, and this is your extreme loose deposit sand.
-So I put it this is your layer 1; sand deposit is layer 1; two is your clay; third is your peat; fourth is your clay; then fifth layer is nothing but is your to be constructed embankment to be constructed.
+So, though this is not required just in brief means how to decide your moduli for finite element computation.
+So, from layer one, layer two average value of layer E 50 means, suppose if you see there is an embankment to be constructed and this is my soil deposits clay pit, clay and this is your extreme loose deposit sand.
+So I put it this is your layer one, sand deposit is layer one, two is your clay, third is your pit, fourth is your clay then, fifth layer is nothing but is your to be constructed embankment to be constructed.

-Now for extremely loose sand, as it is extremely loose sand, you can take it E 50 with reference to 100, you can find it out 15 megapascal.
-How you are getting 15 megapascal for layer 1?
-You can find it out at this point, middle of this.
-This is a example, how to calculate, how to put for modeling?
-At the middle of the layer, at the middle of layer, you find it out, what is your vertical stress?
-So layer 1, based on the gamma, you find it out sigma y is equal to 70 kilopascal.
-And generally increase in your stress, because of your embankment loading, delta sigma y is your 50 kilopascal.
-So average of sigma y, you can take is your 95 kilopascal, so sigma x will be 50 kilopascal.
-From there, you can find it out E 50s nothing but is your 15 megapascal, 1500 megapascal or 1000, 10000 kilopascal from this average value.
+Now, for extremely loose sand as it is extremely loose sand you can take it E 50 with reference to 100 you can find it out 15 M P a.
+How you are getting 15 M P a for layer one, you can find it out at this point middle of this.
+This is a example how to calculate.
+How to put for modeling at the middle of the layer, at the middle of layer you find it out what is your vertical stress.
+So, layer one based on the gamma you find it out sigma y is equal to 70 k P a and generally increase in your stress because of your embankment loading delta sigma y is 50 k p a.
+So, average of sigma y you can take is your 95 k P a.
+So, sigma x will be 50 k p a from there you can find it out E 50 is nothing but is your 15 M P a, 1500 MPa or 1000, 10000 k P a from this average value.